TroyWilliams3687/documentos/en/documents/commands.md

 ## Docs

-Similar to the `[build](#build)` scripts, the `docs` will help maintain the document repository.
+Similar to the `[build](#build)` scripts, the `docs` help maintain the document repository.
 It has a number of tools that can assist with the process.

 >NOTE: The `docs` command will not transform your documentation to a different format.
-It is strictly for diagnosis and validation of the Markdown and LST files in the system.
+It is strictly for diagnosis and validation of the Markdown and `LST` files in the system.

 ### Validate

-The `validate` command will examine the Markdown files and perform:
+The `validate` command will examine the Markdown files and perform the following checks:

 - Absolute URL check
     - Will attempt to connect to the remote URL and report any issues with the URL